Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Startup from Terminal
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes it is handy to start :term:`Particl Marketplace` from the terminal aka commandline.
-It gives you plenty of output and information what is happening in the background.
+Sometimes it is handy to start :term:`Particl Marketplace` from the terminal, aka command line.
+It gives you plenty of output and information about what is happening in the background.

 .. tabs::